jackharrison27/Azure_Capstone/README.md

-# Predicting Wine Score Capstone Project
+# Predicting Wine Quality Capstone Project

 ## Project Overview
 In this project, we use Azure and Azure ML studio to create models to predict wine scores from 1(worst) to 10(best).
 We developed models two ways: one using AutoML and a second using a custom logistic regression model with various hyperparameters tuned using HyperDrive.